Pacifica Hotels and Senior Living LLC to pay $1.5 million for failing to comply with asbestos laws during renovations in Monterey – KION546

 The company will have to pay $1.5 million for not complying with asbestos laws during renovations and demolition activities in Monterey.

-The case originated when the Monterey Bay Air Resources District received a complaint that unpermitted work was being done at The Park Lane in Monterey which is owned by Pacifica.
+The case originated when the Monterey Bay Air Resources District received a complaint in late 2019 that unpermitted work was being done at The Park Lane in Monterey which is owned by Pacifica.

+Monterey County Deputy District Attorney Emily Hickok said that the case was referred to them by the Air Resources District in January 2020.

 The Air Resources District discovered that contractors conducted renovation and demolition